MiddeyKonsults/nodejs-application/README.md

 To execute Test cases, we will run the below command npm test

-To Execute the SonarQube Repor, execute the below command.
+To Execute the SonarQube Report, execute the below command.

 npm run sonar